iritaa/Automatization-CIFTIFY/README.md

 Requeriments:

-Is very important previosly have set the environment of work with the requeriments of the other tools involved:

-FSL, FREESURFER, CIFTIFY, HCP-Pipelines.
+It's very important,as a previous step, to have installed the following tools:

+Freesurfer version 6.0

+FSL version 6.0

+HCP-Pipelines-4.0.1

+Ciftify

 See the documentation of CIFTIFY TOOL https://github.com/edickie/ciftify.

-Ciftify tool requires the output of the freesurfer processing as input, the processing performed with:
+Ciftify tool requires the output of the freesurfer processing as input parameter.

-Freesurfer version 6.0,
-FSL version 6.0.
-HCP-Pipelines-4.0.1.

-The run_cifitify script work with the call to the ciftify tool for all candidates of the dataset described (param1), and collect the results in the output folder (param2)
+The run_cifitify script works by calling ciftify tool for all candidates of the dataset described (param1), and collects the results in the output folder (param2)

 Use Mode:

 ./run_cifity param1 param2

-Param1 is the folder that contain all candidates.
+Param1 is the folder that contains all candidates.

 Param2 is the name of the Output Folder.